Jonah David Jang: Legacy

-In the waning days of his second tenure as chief executive of Plateau State, Jonah Jang sought for a successor to carry on with his legacy of infrastructural development and governmental reforms and his eyes fell on the astute Gyang Pwajok who was at the time completing the term of the late Senator Gyang Dantong in the Senate.
-Gyang Pwajok was young, intellectual and virile and was thought to be the most suitable for the job.
-He was a bridge between the old and young generations and was very representative of a proper transition from the gerontocracy to a new epoch in the political history of the state.
-However, certain villain and unpatriotic forces then spearheaded by Jang's predecessor and long time rival Joshua Dariye began to propagandise the population against a Berom back to back leadership of the state.
+In the final days of his second tenure as chief executive of Plateau State, Jonah Jang sought for a successor to carry on with his legacy of infrastructural development and governmental reforms.
+His eyes fell on Gyang Pwajok, who was at the time completing the term of the late Senator Gyang Dantong.
+Gyang Pwajok was described as young, intellectual and virile and was thought to be the most suitable for the job.
+He was seen a bridge between the old and young generations and was very representative of a proper transition from the gerontocracy to a new epoch in the political history of the state.
+However, certain forces, spearheaded by Jang's predecessor and long time rival Joshua Dariye, began to campaign against a Berom back to back leadership of the state.
 They campaigned on the pretextual premise that having had two governors that both served 8 year tenures from the central senatorial district and the northern senatorial district respectively, since the advent of the Nigerian Fourth Republic it was only proper that a zoning of the gubernatorial office be instituted in the state thus the seat be zoned this time to the southern senatorial district of the state.
-And so they rallied all the minority tribes of the state and conspired an overthrow with little consideration for the personality and score card of the aspiring successor in the opposition.
-The Beroms (from which Gyang Pwajok came) and other well-meaning citizens aligned with good governance went to the polls and helped Pwajok poll enough numbers to clinch the vote.
+And so they joined forces with all the minority tribes of the state and planned to override the choice.
+The Beroms (from which Gyang Pwajok came) and other citizens aligned with Gyang Pwajok's style of governance went to the polls and got the vote.
 However, other forces at large were at play and managed to tip the scales in favour of Simon Lalong of the All Progressives Congress (APC) and he was announced the winner of the election.
 Simon Lalong was a long time protégé of Joshua Dariye and served as speaker of the Plateau State House of Assembly when Dariye was governor of the state.